-If you are noticing that your GPU fan doesn’t spin faster, or your GPU is getting hot when you play a game, here’s how to speed up your graphics card fan when it matters.
+If you are noticing that your GPU fan doesn’t spin faster, or your GPU is getting hot when you play a game, here’s how to speed up your graphics card fan when it’s needed most.

 Keeping the components in your computer cool is essential to preserve the overall longevity of your system.